bits-amitrathod/enterprise/l10n_mx_edi_external_trade/README.rst

 - In the partner:

-  - **Need external trade?**: Field used to indicate if the customer needs their invoices with external complement.
+  - **Need external trade?**: Field used to indicate if the customer needs his/her invoices with external complement.
 If the field is equal to True, then the add-on is added to the CFDIs for this client.